 There’s no mobile web

-I want a web app for iPhone and iPad…
+I want a web app for iPhone and one for iPad…

 Grrrr...!
 Yeah, I’m sure you’ve already heard that.
 Ain’t that sad?
 Of course our clients are not always aware of the state-of-art of web technologies and sometimes they’re just repeating what they’ve interpreted from some unknown source.
 No problem.